takezoe/predictionio-toolbox/README.md

 # Toolbox for Apache PredictionIO

-predictionio-toolbox provides a simple way to access event data stored via the event server.
+predictionio-toolbox provides simple fashion to access event data stored via the event server.

 For example, you can use this library on Apache Zeppelin to see event data.